 Internships are unpaid but will provide valuable experience and helpful insight into state government.
-They will also create an opportunity to meet Assembly leadership and build a network in Madison politics.
+They will also create an opportunity to meet Wisconsin legislators and build a network in Madison politics.

 We are looking for students that are available for at least 8 hours/week and are interested in state government, politics, or communications.
 Interns will be placed with the office that best fits their interests and strengths.
 Most offices will need help Mon-Fri, 9:00am-5:00pm.

 Students benefit from a wide range of hands-on learning opportunities that provide valuable political experience, helpful insight, and a unique look inside state government operations.
 Some of the responsibilities associated with a Democratic Assembly internship are: